ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction

 \subsection{Architecture}

 The key to completing the tasks related to charts lies in accurately understanding the content of the charts.
-As shown in Fig. \ref{fig:model}, we implement ChartAssistant with two variants, \emph{i.e.} ChartAst-D and ChartAst-S, which have 260M and 13B parameters in total, respectively.
-Both ChartAst-D and ChartAst-S perform well in many chart-related tasks but ChartAst-D has a smaller size and ChartAst-S enjoys better generalization.
+As shown in Fig. \ref{fig:model}, we implement ChartAssistant with two variants, \emph{i.e.} ChartAst-D and ChartAst-S, which have 260M and 13B parameters in total.
+In addition, their input image resolutions are $224\times 224$ and $448\times 448$, respectively.
+Both ChartAst-D and ChartAst-S perform well in many chart-related tasks.
+But ChartAst-D has a smaller size and ChartAst-S enjoys better generalization.

 \textbf{ChartAst-D} is a vision-language model for chart understanding built upon Donut \cite{kim2022ocr}.
 It consists of a visual encoder Swin-Base \cite{liu2021swin} and a textual BART decoder \cite{lewis2019bart}.
 For an input image $X_{V}$, the visual encoder employs fixed-sized non-overlapping windows to divide the image and performs self-attention layers to consolidate information across these windows, which transforms the image into a set of tokens $Z_V=\left\{\mathbf{z}_{i} \mid \mathbf{z}_{i} \in \mathbb{R}^{d}, 1 \leq i \leq n\right\}$, where $n$ is encoded token length and $d$ is the token size.
 By taking $Z_V$ as key and value and tokens of text instruction $X_q$ as the query, the BART decoder generates the corresponding response $Y_q = \left(\mathbf{y}_{i}\right)_{i=1}^{m}$, and $m$ is the length of responses.